A History Lesson.

 Informative programs over a wide range of historic and preservation topics have been a hallmark of GHS.
 In recent years some popular programs include an antiques appraisal fair, a bus tour of the LBJ ranch hosted by Luci Baines Johnson, programs on such diverse topics as restoring old wooden windows, gardening with antiques roses, and the Gault Archaeological site near Florence and local authors speaking about their books on Texas Rangers, Georgetown history in photographs, and Georgetown Sheriff John Olive.

-One of the most visible events staged by GHS is the Holiday Historic Home Tour currently held the second week in December.
+One of the most visible events staged by PG is the Historic Home Tour.
 The tour is designed to showcase historic homes and buildings with varying architectural styles in Georgetown.
-The first Home Tour was in 1978 and GHS has sponsored a tour most years since then, a number of the earlier tours being in the spring. .
-There have been two Historic Church Tours and several garden tours sponsored by GHS.
-For 10 years, starting in 1982, GHS sponsored an antique show in Georgetown with dealers from around the state.
-During several of these years GHS also sponsored a quilt show which showcased the work of both local and visiting quilters.
+The first Home Tour was in 1978 and GHS has sponsored a tour most years since then, a number of the earlier tours being in the spring.
+There have been two Historic Church Tours and several garden tours sponsored by PG.
+For 10 years, starting in 1982, PG sponsored an antique show in Georgetown with dealers from around the state.
+During several of these years PG also sponsored a quilt show which showcased the work of both local and visiting quilters.

 Among the Society’s lasting achievements that all Georgetown citizens still enjoy today are organizing the first Christmas Stroll, reviving the old traditional May Fair (now the Red Poppy Festival), starting the Georgetown History and Visitor Information Center (now run by the city) and, collecting a substantial repository of historic photographs and documents (now in the custody of the Georgetown Public Library).
 The Georgetown Heritage Society was instrumental in working with the City of Georgetown to obtain our first Main Street Designation and the Society has maintained an active role in preservation activities around the historic square.